Plaid Pantry

-Plaid Pantry is a chain of privately owned convenience stores based in Beaverton, Oregon, United States.
-Of 108 locations, one is in the Seattle, Washington area, eight are near Salem, and the remainder are in the Portland metropolitan area.
+Plaid Pantry, stylized as plaid pantry is a chain of privately owned convenience stores in Oregon and Washington.
+There are 107 locations, primarily in the Portland metropolitan area with other locations in the Salem and Seattle areas.

-Ownership
+History

 Plaid Pantries, Inc. traces its founding to 1960 by John Piacentini.
 The name refers to the plaid decoration originally on both the store buildings and the roadside pole signs.

-Plaid Pantry can date its origins to the late 1950s when a California investor built multiple stores in the Portland area with the financial backing of Alpenrose Dairy.
-Stores built from scratch by Handy Pantry/Alpenrose were under the Handy Pantry name; stores made by converting an existing structure were referred to as Speedy Mart.
-In 1963, the Handy Pantry/Speedy Mart chain filed for bankruptcy.
-Alpenrose Dairy, the major creditor, gained control of all the stores.

-In 1960, John Piacentini decided to go into business for himself and opened his first store in east Portland under the name John's One-Stop.
-He opened a few more stores and eventually was offered the opportunity to purchase the Handy Pantry/Speedy Mart chain with financial backing by Alpenrose Dairy.
-Piacentini changed the name of all the stores to Plaid Pantry; the stores continued to stock Alpenrose Dairy products.

 Founder's sale and death

 Nearly 20 years later, when Piacentini tentatively sold the company to Convenient Food Mart (CFM) in March 1987, he had built it into a chain of 161 stores in the Portland and Seattle areas.
 That sale fell through about two months later, after CFM conducted its due diligence audit.
 A subsequent leveraged buyout a year later led to chapter 11 bankruptcy on March 13, 1989, and a subsequent reorganization.
 Piacentini died later in 1988, and several lawsuits followed.